DeepakMishraDA/Web-scraping/README.md

-> ## Web scraping of details of products and their urls from "wwww.amazon.com".
+> ## Web scraping of products details and their urls from "wwww.amazon.com".
 ---

 ## Scrape